OutSystems/docs-product/src/integration-with-systems/mobile-plugins/health-fitness/intro.md

 ### Create logic to disconnect your Android app from Google Fit

-To disconnect your Android app from Google Fit, and consequently revoke all permissions, recording subscriptions, and sensor registrations, you can use the **DisconnectFromGoogleFit** action.
-To check that your app is no longer connected to Google Fit, verify that the value of **DisconnectFromGoogleFit.Success** is **True**.
+To disconnect your Android app from Google Fit, and consequently revoke all permissions, recording subscriptions, and sensor registrations, you can use the **DisableGoogleFit** action.
+To check that your app is no longer connected to Google Fit, verify that the value of **DisableGoogleFit.Success** is **True**.

 After calling this action, you can also verify that the app no longer has access to any data by calling **AdvancedQuery**, **GetFitnessData**, **GetHealthData**, or **GetProfileData**.